rhys-steele/atempo/mcp-servers/README.md

-# Steele MCP Servers
+# Atempo MCP Servers

-Plug-and-play MCP (Model Context Protocol) servers for Laravel and Django projects created with Steele.
+Plug-and-play MCP (Model Context Protocol) servers for Laravel and Django projects created with Atempo.
 These servers provide framework-specific tools that integrate seamlessly with Claude Code.

 ## Quick Start